igstan/igstan.ro/posts/2011-05-09-clojure-impressions.md

 JVM to start up.

 The way I approached Clojure was by trying to solve the problems on [4clojure.com][1].
-I didn't read any tutorial before hand though.
-I'm familiar with Scheme, and lately I've been written some Haskell code too.
+I didn't read any tutorial beforehand though.
+I'm familiar with Scheme, and lately I've been writing some Haskell code too.
 So, both the basics of the syntax and the paradigm (functional programming with laziness) were there.
 However, throughout the whole exercise I made good use of the reference on [clojuredocs.org][2].

-Below I'd like to capture my current impression with this language, while it's still fresh in my mind.
+Below I'd like to capture my current impression about this language, while it's still fresh in my mind.